 with visual enrichment.
 The variety of motion pictures,

 museums and unique people made me well versed in

 the visual arts.
-For the past twenty years I have lived and
+For the past thirty years I have lived

 certain metropolitan sensibility, infused by the primal

 Most of us now realize that certain human needs are left

 dissatisfied by cold industrial progress.
 It is not easy to

 cozy up to melamine, chrome and vinyl.
 We long for

 familiar elements from our origin, even a small memento

 of the Garden, where we used to walk with God in the